 East Coast storm makes a mess at ski resorts as strong winds cause power outages

-PORTLAND, Maine (AP) — A storm that swept up the East Coast delivered a blow to New England, packing powerful gusts that knocked out power along with a deluge of rain and warming temperatures that washed away snow and dampened ski resorts.
+PORTLAND, Maine (AP) — Colder weather began to return Thursday after a storm that swept up the East Coast delivered a blow to New England, packing powerful gusts that knocked out power along with a deluge of rain and warming temperatures that washed away snow and dampened ski resorts.

-An atmospheric river transported moisture northward from the tropics and brought heavy rain.
-Utility workers were deployed to handle power outages after winds were projected to peak overnight into Thursday.
+An atmospheric river transported moisture northward from the tropics and brought heavy rain Wednesday.

+The city of Portland, Maine, got 2.33 inches (5.92 centimeters) of rain Wednesday, breaking a record of 2.01 inches (5.1 centimeters) for the date set in 1887, the National Weather Service said.

-In Maine, nearly 57,000 customers had lost power as of Wednesday night, according to poweroutage.us.
-In Massachusetts, nearly 8,000 people were without power.
+Utility workers were deployed to handle power outages after winds peaked Wednesday night into Thursday.
+Nearly 90,000 customers in Maine had lost power as of Thursday morning, according to poweroutage.us.

 Forecasters were concerned about bombogenesis, or a “bomb cyclone,” marked by a rapid intensification over a 24-hour period.